cyberbotics/competition-template/README.md

 Everything should be good to go, you can modify the main controller files in the controllers folder.

 The supervisor controller is the special controller that is used to evaluate your controller's performance.
-You can look at its source code to understand more in detail how your controller will be evaluated but changing it won't influence your final performance in the leaderboard.
+You can look at its source code to understand more in detail how your controller will be evaluated.

 Your controller is evaluated in a [Docker container](https://www.docker.com/resources/what-container/).
 If your robot controller has dependencies, such as some specific libraries, python modules or a complete ROS framework, be sure to update the [controller_Dockerfile](controller_Dockerfile) to include all these dependencies.
 The default Webots Docker container includes the tools needed to run and compile simple C, C++ and Python controllers.